The Patriot Post® · Profiles of Valor: Reconciliation Among Warriors

 Surrounded by enemy forces soon after the battle commenced, it was Moore’s motto that “there is always one more thing you can do to increase your odds of success,” and ultimately, he and his extraordinary command would persevere through heavy losses.
 There were 305 Americans, along with an estimated 2,000 North Vietnamese troops, killed in that battle.
 There were three recipients of the Medal of Honor for extraordinary heroism exhibited during the Battle of Ia Drang: Flight Commander MAJ Bruce Crandall, Flight Leader Ed Freeman, and Platoon Leader Joe Marm.

-Their actions, and those of Hal Moore and others, are memorialized in Moore’s 1992 book, We Were Soldiers Once … and Young, subsequently made into an outstanding film by the same name in 2002.
+The heroic actions of Moore’s men are memorialized in his 1992 book, We Were Soldiers Once … and Young, subsequently made into an outstanding film by the same name in 2002.
 GEN Norman Schwarzkopf said it was “military history, written the way military history should be written.”
+I have also heard first hand accounts from my friend, then-2LT Bud Alley, who says of Moore’s personal recollection of the battle, “This stern, stoic man, a man of men, teared up when talking about the heroism of his Soldiers.”

-Moore and coauthor Joseph Galloway followed with a book, We Are Soldiers Still; A Journey Back to the Battlefields of Vietnam, published in 2008.
+Moore and coauthor Joseph Galloway followed their first book with, We Are Soldiers Still; A Journey Back to the Battlefields of Vietnam, published in 2008.

 That book recounts his 1993 return to Vietnam and the battlefield of Ia Drang.
 It “tells the story of that journey across the years and miles and a long night spent stranded on a battlefield known as Landing Zone XRay, amid Khmer Rouge guerrillas from nearby Cambodia, tigers and the spirits of those who had fallen there in desperate hand-to-hand fighting in that long-ago November.”

-There, he met with his former adversaries and traveled to those fields of battle where they confronted each other four decades earlier.
-Once there, he gathered his Army friends and “invited all to form a circle with arms extended around each other’s shoulders and we bowed our heads.”
+In Vietnam, Hal met with his former adversaries and traveled to those fields of battle where they confronted each other four decades earlier.
+Once there, he gathered his U.S. Army friends and “invited all to form a circle with arms extended around each other’s shoulders and we bowed our heads.”
 He said, “With prayer and tears, we openly shared our painful memories.”

 He notes of his transit to Ia Drang: “Our traveling companions on the journey were three of the North Vietnamese officers who had done their best to kill us all — Lt.
 Gen. Nguyen Huu An, the enemy battlefield commander; and Colonels Vu Dinh Thuoc and Tran Minh Hao, who had fought there as lieutenants. … This led to some remarkable exchanges.”